-The School also offers a Mother Tongue Program that provides quality language education that allows mother tongue students to be immersed in the language and culture of his/her origins.
-The Mother Tongue program currently includes students
+The School also offers a Mother Tongue Program that provides quality language education and allows mother tongue students to be immersed in the language and culture of their origins.
+The Mother Tongue program currently includes students studying Korean, Spanish, Japanese, Italian and German, but further languages may be catered for.
+Please be advised there may be additional costs in joining the Mother Tongue program, and classes may be subject to tutor availability.